MagnusDaroe/AAU-SpaceRob-AutoDrone/README.md

 - Operating System: Jetson Nano Ubuntu 20.04 image
 - ROS2 Distribution: FOXY - Developed our own package.

-To get started, download the image from the link provided onto a microSD card (64 GB recommended for flight data logging).
+To get started, download the image from the link provided onto a microSD card (64 GB used by us).
 Use a tool like BalenaEtcher to flash the image onto the microSD card.
 Here’s the link: https://github.com/Qengineering/Jetson-Nano-Ubuntu-20-image

 # Guide